Only the best from 1.500 native varieties

 And, it doesn’t need artificial pesticides either since it contains its own innate natural organic pesticides.
 How is that for environmental friendliness?

-It does and it is: did you know that, let’s say, one hectare of bamboo absorbs an average of 15 times more CO2 from the atmosphere then the same plot planted with trees?
+It does and it is.
+Did you know that, let’s say, one hectare of bamboo absorbs an average of 15 times more CO2 from the atmosphere than the same plot planted with trees?
 And that the yield from bamboo is up to 35 times higher?

 And for those amongst us who like to wear their slim-fit garments directly on the skin: you’ll be delighted to find out Sensify bamboo feels exactly like a smooth second skin.